AppFolioOnboarding/tasks/README.md

 ## Synchronizing Tasks

-Tasks should be synchronized using the `sync_tasks` tool.
+Tasks should be synchronized using the `sync_issues` tool.
 Install via:

-    gem install sync_tasks
+    gem install sync_issues

 Then synchronize to one or more GitHub repositories via:

-    sync_tasks /path/to/tasks/directory bboe/repo1 appfolio/repo2
+    sync_issues /path/to/tasks/directory bboe/repo1 appfolio/repo2

 New issues will be created according to lexicographic filename order when an issue doesn't already exist with a matching title as specified in the file's